 In another twist, it was brought back as a secondary badge in 2020.

-It is a logotype, where the capital letters of the organization’s acronym are executed in a custom smooth sans-serif typeface.
+The Worm logo has the organization’s acronym in smooth, capital letters.
 They showcase rounded angles and distinct cuts to create a single flowing line.
 You can see both the letter “As” of the inscription are missing their horizontal bars in order to continue that one-line feeling.

 The smooth contour of the inscription reminded people of a worm in motion, which is where the icon got its funny nickname from.